fahrianggara/productopia/README.md

 ---

 # Tolong jangan diperjualbelikan yaa, jika mau dijadikan referensi / belajar silahkan saja.
 Terima kasih.
+(Please don't sell this project, if you want to use it as a reference / learning, please do.
+Thank you.)